ThomWright/squeeze/docs/background.md

   - Prefer delay-based?
 Why?
     - Can proactively shed load and protect themselves from becoming overloaded by detecting early signs of congestion.

+## Partitioning

+- Example: allocating 75% of capacity to client-serving traffic, 25% for batch jobs, but allowing either to use excess capacity.
+- Clients identified using e.g. headers (must be trusted)
+- Generally static
+  - How might dynamic partitioning work?
+    - Using unspecified set of values, e.g. by customer ID?
+    - Would probably want to keep the cardinality low, using a naturally limited identifier

 ## Per-operation limiting

 - Imagine a server with three operations: